Landman Economics has extensive research expertise in the following research areas:

 Statistical and econometric techniques in which we have expertise include:

 - microsimulation models

 Landman Economics uses a range of software packages including Stata 13 and Python.

 Howard Reed, director of Landman Economics, is a specialist in microsimulation models of the tax system and other economic phenomena.

 Landman Economics’s recent economic modelling work has included:

-including the extra revenue to the Exchequer from a more healthy workforce with lower levels of absenteeism, for Action on Smoking and Health (ASH).
+- A model of the economic impacts of increases in tobacco taxation, including the extra revenue to the Exchequer from a more healthy workforce with lower levels of absenteeism, for Action on Smoking and Health (ASH).

 Landman Economics has a long-standing interest in research projects that combine economics with other social science disciplines (e.g. sociology, psychology, political science etc.)

 In his previous role as Chief Economist at the Institute for Public Policy Research, Landman Economics director Howard Reed collaborated with researchers and academics from many disciplines.

 If you’re looking to commission research which combines economics with other social sciences, or need assistance with a cross-disciplinary project, please get in touch.